pbht/solana-dca-websocket-listener/README.md

 ![$1M Fartcoin DCA](assets/fartcoin-1m-dca.png)
 ![$750K Fartcoin DCA](assets/fartcoin-750k-dca.png)

+This wallet opened ~$1.75M worth of DCAs to buy FARTCOIN

 # TODO
-[x] Store the signature
+- [x] Store the signature
-[x] Store the wallet address that is executing the DCA [x] Remove any hardcoded list indices (figure out how the lists are indexed) [x] Query tickers from Helius DAS
+- [x] Store the wallet address that is executing the DCA
+- [x] Remove any hardcoded list indices (figure out how the lists are indexed)
+- [x] Query tickers from Helius DAS
-[] Query $ value of input token (useful for non USDC / SOL inputs) [] Filter orders above a $ value specified by CLI argument
+- [] Query $ value of input token (useful for non USDC / SOL inputs)
+- [] Filter orders above a $ value specified by CLI argument
+- [] Flag if a DCA was closed